techidaily/site-youtube-web/source/_posts/24-how-to-loop-videos-on-iphone.md

 ![Loop Video – GIF Maker](https://images.wondershare.com/filmora/article-images/loop-videos-gif-maker.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LBCobAYzzcc?si=J3eSTQ3AdyxWAjGo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The second app on our list is Loop Video GIF Maker.
 It is very fun and easy to use the tool.
 It allows you to make the videos loop by turning them into GIFs.
 Loop Video GIF Maker allows you to import any video from your gallery into your app.
 You can then convert into a looping GIF.
 You can also choose the playback speed of the GIF after you can export it to the gallery or upload it to your social media directly from the app.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/T-ssCD10v2M?si=WVWGNayUiCAkMZzZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3. [Loopideo Pro](https://apps.apple.com/us/app/loopideo-pro-loop-videos/id1343372109)